-- 1. Make sure that the PSERVER NLM (NetWare Loadable Module) is loaded on your file server and that you are logged in as ADMIN in NDS mode on the NetWare 4.1x file server. - 2.
-Start NWADMIN by double clicking on the icon.
-Select the desired Context that will contain the new printer. - 3.
-Select Object from the menu bar and then Create.
-When you get the New Object menu, select Printer and then OK. - 4.
-Enter the name of the printer and select Create. - 5.
-Double click on the print server name of your PSERVER NLM.
-Click on Assignments and then Add. - 6.
-If necessary, change the directory context.
+- 1 Make sure that the PSERVER NLM (NetWare Loadable Module) is loaded on your file server and that you are logged in as ADMIN in NDS mode on the NetWare 4.1x file server. - 2 Start NWADMIN by double clicking on the icon.
+Select the desired Context that will contain the new printer. - 3 Select Object from the menu bar and then Create.
+When you get the New Object menu, select Printer and then OK. - 4 Enter the name of the printer and select Create. - 5 Double click on the print server name of your PSERVER NLM.
+Click on Assignments and then Add. - 6 If necessary, change the directory context.
 Select the printer you created and click OK.
-Note the number of the printer, as you will use this later, then click OK. - 7.
-Select the desired Context that will contain the default print queue, and then click on Object and Create to get New Object menu. - 8.
-Select Print Queue and then OK.
-Make sure that Directory Service Queue is selected, and then type in a name for the default print queue. - 9.
-Click on the button to select the print queue volume.
+Note the number of the printer, as you will use this later, then click OK. - 7 Select the desired Context that will contain the default print queue, and then click on Object and Create to get New Object menu. - 8 Select Print Queue and then OK.
+Make sure that Directory Service Queue is selected, and then type in a name for the default print queue. - 9 Click on the button to select the print queue volume.
 Change the directory context if necessary, then select the desired volume (Objects) and click OK.
-Click Create to create the print queue. - 10.
-Change context if required and then double click the name of the printer you created previously. - 11.
-Click Assignments and then Add. - 12.
-Change context if necessary and select the print queue you created.
-Click OK and then OK again, and then exit NWADMIN. - 13.
-Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN\xxxxx\P1)
+Click Create to create the print queue. - 10 Change context if required and then double click the name of the printer you created previously. - 11 Click Assignments and then Add.

-You can find the NetWare server name and MAC address by printing out the printer configuration page.
-Refer to the User's Guide for information on how to print the configuration page on your print server.

-- 14. Double click the appropriate print server.
-You will be prompted for a password, the default password is "access". - 15.
-Now select the NetWare tab. - 16.
-Select Remote Printer as the Operating Mode, select the name of your PSERVER NLM as the print server Name and select the number of the printer from step 6 as the Printer Number.

-The same service assigned by NetWare print server cannot be used for both queue server mode and remote printer mode.
-If you want to enable remote printer capabilities on a service other than the default NetWare service, you must define new services that are enabled for NetWare and for the desired port.
-Refer to Appendix B in this manual for information on how to do this.
+- 12 Change context if necessary and select the print queue you created.
+Click OK and then OK again, and then exit NWADMIN. - 13 Start the appropriate BRAdmin application, and select the correct print server you wish to configure (by default, the node names will begin with BRN_xxxxxx_P1) - You can find the NetWare server name and MAC address by printing out the printer settings page.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 14 Double click the appropriate print server.
+You will be prompted for a password, the default password is access. - 15 Now select the NetWare tab. - 16 Select Remote Printer as the Operating Mode, select the name of your PSERVER NLM as the print server Name and select the number of the printer from step 6 as the Printer Number. - The same service assigned by NetWare print server cannot be used for both queue server mode and remote printer mode.
+If you want to enable remote printer capabilities on a service other than the default NetWare service, you must define new services that are enabled for NetWare and for the desired port. - 17 Click OK.

-17. Click OK.
 And exit BRAdmin.